NathanKr/google-oauth-app-verification/README.md

   <p>Always consult the <strong>Google Cloud Console's OAuth consent screen settings</strong> for your specific project to determine the exact verification requirements.</p>

-<h2>Motivation for Me</h2>
+<h2>My Motivation</h2>
-I needed verification for Post2YouTube to provide a smoother user experience, remove the "Unverified app" warning, and potentially access higher quota limit
+I needed verification for Post2YouTube to provide a smoother user experience, remove the "Unverified app" warning, and potentially access a higher quota limit.
-In my case, I want to support more than 100 users, which disqualifies it from being considered a "Personal Use App"
+In my case, I want to support more than 100 users, which disqualifies it from being considered a "Personal Use App".

-<h2>Important Verification Steps</h2>
+<h2>Key Verification Steps</h2>
 The verification process requires inputs that you configure in your Google Cloud project.
 Some of these are set in the Branding tab, as shown in the image